-Guest of all ages will enjoy engaging in the hands-on exhibits throughout the museum and learn how spies have been a critical part of history in events around the world.
+Guest of all ages will enjoy engaging in the hands-on exhibits throughout the museum.
+You’ll learn how spies have been a critical part of history in events around the world.

-There is also an interesting Special Exhibit on the lower level dedicated to the James Bond franchise called “Exquisitely Evil: 50 Years of Bond Villains.”
+Check out the Special Exhibit on the lower level.
+It’s dedicated to the James Bond franchise called “Exquisitely Evil: 50 Years of Bond Villains.”

 You really can’t go wrong with a menu of burgers, shakes, and other American classics.
-You can have a clearer conscience too because the burgers are made with 100% all-natural Angus beef, vegetarian fed, humanely raised and source verified with no hormones or antibiotics.
+The burgers are made with 100% all-natural Angus beef, vegetarian-fed, humanely raised, and source verified with no hormones or antibiotics.

-I would highly recommend taking advantage of the Capital Bikeshare located throughout the city if you want to see a lot of the monuments otherwise you will get your miles in on foot.
+I would highly recommend taking advantage of the Capital Bikeshare.
+The bikes are located throughout the city.
+This is a great option if you want to see a lot of monuments without walking for miles.

 A Few Other Tips for Visting Washington DC

 I suggest making a list of what you want to see with your family ahead of time.
-This was my boys 2nd visit to Washington DC and they didn’t want to cram as much in during this visit.
+This was my boys’ 2nd visit to Washington DC and they didn’t want to cram as much during this visit.

 During our last visit, we went to all of the monuments and museums.

-I was in DC a few months prior to our visit and got to explore on my own for hours which is why my husband got up early to see more and stayed later after we left to return to the campground.
+I was in DC a few months prior to our visit.
+During that trip, I got to explore on my own for hours.
+My husband got up early to see more and stayed later after we left to return to the campground.

-My husband said that the extra time he got to spend at the monuments by himself was one of his favorite experiences of the trip.
+He said the extra time at the monuments by himself was one of his favorite experiences of the trip.

-If it’s your first visit, I suggest arriving downtown early to avoid the crowds at the monuments and to also go back at night for another perspective.
+If it’s your first visit, I suggest arriving downtown early to avoid the crowds at the monuments.
+I think that it’s also worth going back at night for another perspective.

 The National Museums on the National Mall open around 10am and tend to close around 5:30.

-I would suggest visiting a monument if you have time in the morning, go to the free National Museums, and then visit more of the monuments afterwards.
+I would suggest visiting a monument, in the early morning.
+Next, I would go to the free National Museums, and then visit more of the monuments afterward.

-The hop on hop off bus is another option if you don’t want to do a lot of walking and want to see as much as possible.
+The hop on hop off bus is another option if you don’t want to do a lot of walking.
+This is also a great way to help you see as much as possible.

 Washington DC is a city with endless options.
 Wear your walking shoes because you will put the miles on and bring a backpack with water and snacks.